Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Ends of flat surfaces

-Works of A. Huber \cite{huber_1, huber} in much more general settings imply that if a flat end is complete then it is regular: \begin{lemma} Let $f$ be a nowhere vanishing holomorphic function on $\Omega_r$ and $\alpha>0$ be a constant.
-Then the metric $|f(z)|^{2\alpha}|\dz|^2$ on $\Omega_r$ is complete if and only if $r=0$ and $f(z)$ has a pole of order at least $1/\alpha$ at $z=0$. \end{lemma} While the ``if'' part is elementary, the ``only if'' part follows from the following formulation of Huber's results (see \cite[\S 1]{hulin-troyanov}), which is a far-reaching generalization of the above classical fact for harmonic functions: Let $u$ be a $C^2$-function on $\Omega_r$.
-If the metric $e^{2u(z)}|\dz|^2$ is complete and $\int_{\Omega_r}|\Delta u|<+\infty$ (which means the metric has finite total curvature), then we have $r=0$ and
+A flat end is said to be \emph{complete} if it is complete as a Riemannian manifold with boundary, \ie if any path leaving every compact subset has infinite length.
+The works of A. Huber \cite{huber_1, huber} in more general settings imply: \begin{lemma} The flat end (\ref{eqn_flatend}) is complete if and only if $r=0$ and $f(z)$ has a pole of order $\geq 1/\alpha$ at $z=0$.
+In particular, complete flat ends are regular. \end{lemma} \begin{proof} The ``if'' part is elementary.
+The ``only if'' part follows from the following formulation of Huber's results (see \cite[\S 1]{hulin-troyanov}), which is a generalization of the fact for harmonic functions in the previous proof: given a $C^2$-function $u$ on $\Omega_r$, if the metric $e^{2u(z)}|\dz|^2$ is complete and $\int_{\Omega_r}|\Delta u|<+\infty$ (\ie the metric has finite total curvature), then $r=0$ and $u$ can be written as